sergmain/metaheuristic-docs/p/application_properties.md

 - mh.branding - string, default value is 'Metaheuristic project'.
 Branding title for web interface.
 - mh.is-event-enabled - boolean, default value is false.
 When true MH's internal events will be stored in db.
 - mh.cors-allowed-origins - string, comma separated list of site urls which will be allowed by CORS, i.e. http://acme.com .
-There isn't default value for this property
+There isn't default value for this property.

 Dispatcher related properties: